Exact many-body wavefunction of the Kondo model with time-dependent interaction strength: Discussion

 While the exact wavefunction has a complicated structure, past experience indicates that substantial simplifications occur at asymptotically large times.
 In the BCS model with a coupling inversely proportional to time, for instance, it was possible to obtain compact expressions for the full wavefunction and all local observables in terms of elementary functions at $t\to+\infty$~\cite{Zabalo2022}.
 Although the present Kondo problem is technically more intricate, owing to the richer algebraic structure of its solution, we likewise expect that explicit and reasonably simple results can be obtained for the observables of interest in the large-time regime.
 Two limiting cases already illustrate the possibilities.
 In the adiabatic limit $\lambda\to 0$, the system remains in the instantaneous ground state, giving $\langle S^z_\text{imp}\rangle=0$ and ${\cal S}_\text{ent}=\ln 2$, reflecting the formation of a singlet between the impurity and an electron at $x=0$ in the $J\to+\infty$ ground state.
 In the opposite, diabatic limit $\lambda\to+\infty$, the system remains frozen in its initial configuration, so that $\langle S^z_\text{imp}\rangle=\tfrac{1}{2}$ and ${\cal S}_\text{ent}=0$ at $t=+T$.
 Between these limits, we anticipate a rich dependence of observables on the adiabaticity parameter $\lambda$, with the possibility of a sharp transitions at a critical value.
 This line of inquiry naturally links to experimentally relevant probes of non-equilibrium Kondo physics, ranging from NMR experiments to quantum-dot systems and ultracold-atom realizations~\cite{Grobis2007,Bauer2013,Amaricci2025}.

 We expect the methods developed in this work to apply equally well to time-dependent extensions of other one-dimensional integrable quantum field theories~\cite{EsslerKonik2005,ThackerRMP1981}.
 Our construction of the general solution of the nonstationary Schr\"odinger equation relies only on two key ingredients: linear dispersion and the integrability of the model.
 Under suitable constraints on the time dependence of the interaction, the boundary conditions are expected to give rise to integrable matrix difference equations analogous to the qKZ equations analyzed here.
-Natural candidates for such extensions include the Gross--Neveu and Thirring models, both of which are richer and more intricate than the Kondo model: the Gross--Neveu model features fermionic bulk interactions and a spectrum of bound states, while the Thirring model is built on current--current interactions and possesses a distinct internal symmetry structure.
-Extending our methods to time-dependent versions of these models would open the door to a much broader class of non-equilibrium phenomena, and we plan to address this direction in future work.
+Natural candidates for such extensions include the Gross--Neveu \cite{Gross1974,Zamolodchikov1979,Andrei1979,Destri1982} and Thirring \cite{Thirring1958,Coleman1975,Bergknoff1979,Korepin1979, ThackerRMP1981} models, both of which are richer and more intricate than the Kondo model: the Gross--Neveu model features fermionic bulk interactions, a running coupling constant and a spectrum of bound states, while the Thirring model is built on current--current interactions and possesses a distinct internal symmetry structure.